ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/advanced_cli.md

 ## Fine-Tune SSH/telnet CLI Parameters

-The IP Fabric's discovery is primarily using Command Line Interface (CLI) to discover network elements.
-The CLI Parameters can be found in **Settings → Advanced → SSH/TELNET**.
+The IP Fabric's discovery is primarily using Command-Line Interface (CLI) to discover network elements.
+The CLI parameters can be found in **Settings --> Discovery & Snapshots --> Discovery Settings --> Advanced CLI**.

 ![CLI Settings](advanced_cli/2396258368.png)